 A lot of which resembled Michelangelo’s previous work and even some that he has planned to finish later on.
 It leads everyone to think that Michelangelo did in fact, stay in the chamber to escape the family he betrayed.

-Since the hidden chamber’s discovery, scholars have studied the drawings trying to determine if it was indeed Michelangelo’s hand that brought them to life.
+Since the hidden chamber’s discovery, scholars studied the drawings.
+They are studying if Michelangelo’s hand brought them to life.
 William Wallace is one of the sceptics.

-Wallace, from Washington University in St. Louis, doesn’t think that this was where Michelangelo decided to stay in 1530.
-He claims that the drawings were made earlier, around 1520 and were made by another artist or even workers who were looking to pass the time.
+Wallace, from Washington University in St. Louis, doesn’t think this was where Michelangelo stayed in 1530.
+He claims that the drawings were from 1520.

 Before, the chamber and its drawings were available for viewing to the public a few times a week.
-But for the artwork to be preserved for more people to enjoy, it has been closed from the public, and only a select few are allowed to see it.
+But to preserve the artwork for more people to enjoy, only a select few can see it.

-They do allow tourists on special attention, so it’s well worth visiting the Basilica du Sab Lorenzo and asking around as you may get lucky.
-And if not, your trip is not wasted.
-Michelangelo’s other works can be found all over Florence.
-Visit the Galleria dell’Accademia, where you can find the famous statue of David, a statue of St. Matthew, and The Four Prisoners, which he designed for Pope Julius II’s tomb. or the Sistine Chapel, where you can find his famous painting on its ceiling.
+Visit the Galleria dell’Accademia, where you can find the famous statue of David, a statue of St. Matthew, and The Four Prisoners, or the Sistine Chapel, where you can find his famous painting on its ceiling.